pr0pz/obs-websocket-tester/README.md

 ### __Description__

 This tool gives you the ability to test the websocket connection to OBS Studio.
-Just download the HTMl, connect to your OBS and start testing and playing around.
+Just download the HTML, connect to your OBS and start testing and playing around.

 Just a plain HTML file with some CSS and JavaScript is all you need:
 - No external dependencies loading (works offline)